SBC CHEVY HOWARDS HYD OE ROLLER CAM 565/580 LIFT 245/253 DUR@.050" # 180345-10

 We have used this profile on many different buildups with amazing results.
 The dyno results are listed below, and show many different engine sizes and combinations.

-If you would like expert cam recommendations for your engine, contact us (through the "seller information" tab or through our tech line, 423-722-5152) with the information listed below.
+If you would like expert cam recommendations for your engine, contact us through the "seller information" tab with the information listed below.
 We will tell you what cam is best suited for you.
 Running a cam that is too big in a given combination is not only pointless for making increased power, but creates a increased loss of drivability and unnecessary wear on the valve train.
 You must have sufficient cubic inch and/or compression ratio, coupled with correct size cylinder heads that will allow enough flow, to justify a particular size cam.
 Bottom-end and mid-range performance are always affected when you increase cam size, but it would be affected even more if a cam selection is over-sized to the point that no top-end power is gained.
 So choosing too large of a cam becomes a two-fold problem.
 Tuning also becomes more difficult with larger than needed cams.

 For a recommendation on the best cam for you, please contact us with us the following information: